WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/placeholders.md

 For more information about placeholder text in commands, see [Optional arguments](), [Mutually exclusive arguments](), and [Multiple value arguments]().

 ## Describing placeholders

+When you use a placeholder in code examples, commands, or other text, include an explanation for what the placeholder represents.
+Write an explanation for the first time you use the placeholder; if there are multiple placeholders or steps after the first use of that placeholder, you can explain the placeholder again.

+Use the following order to describe placeholders:
+-